-- maintain the historical records of the Society and make them available to the membership, as well as anyone with a demonstrable interest in using the Society’s collections (subject to rules to be established by the committee),
+- maintain the historical records of the Society and make them available to the membership, as well as anyone with a demonstrable interest in using the Society’s collections (subject to rules to be established by the committee);

-- promote and encourage the study and awareness of the history of astronomy in Canada, and
+- promote and encourage the study and awareness of the history of astronomy in Canada; and

 To reach the committee you may e-mail the History Committee Chair.

-Committee Members - Effective July 2012
+Committee Members - Effective May 2016

 - Randall Rosenfeld (Unattached), Chair

-- Dr. Roy Bishop (Halifax)
+- Dr. Roy Bishop, FRASC (Halifax)

-- Peter Broughton (Toronto)
+- Eric Briggs (Toronto)